camalot/mkdocs-test/docs/java/data-directory.md

 ![](../images/level-vs-world.drawio.png)

+!!! note

-> NOTE: The container path `/data` is pre-declared as a volume, so if you do nothing then it will be allocated as an anonymous volume.
+    The container path `/data` is pre-declared as a volume, so if you do nothing then it will be allocated as an anonymous volume.
 As such, it is subject to removal when the container is removed.

 ### Attaching data directory to host filesystem